, ,

 15.3cm x 3cm

-A dish of this type and size was included in the exhibition: The Colors and Forms of Song and Yuan China, featuring Lacquerwares, Ceramics and Metalwares, Nezu Institute of Fine Arts, Tokyo, 2004, cat. no. 16; and another was sold at Christie’s London, 9th June 1975, lot 141.
+• A similar black lacquer dish with the same dimensions was included in the exhibition Sō Gen no bi.
+Denrai no shikki o chūshin/ e Colours and Forms of Song and Yuan China.
+Featuring Lacquerwares, Ceramics and Metalwares, Nezu Institute of Fine Arts, Tokyo, 2004, cat. no. 16; and another was sold at Christie’s London, 9th June 1975, lot 141.